NR-NJN/Cyber-Docs/SQL-Injection/multiple-vals-single-column.md

 Nothing too specific or useful here, I knew that I had to use the filter vulnerability to enter the details here.

 #### 2. Discovery & Exploitation
-I started with a basic SQL injection payload, into the product category filter, by proxying the response into BurpSuite
+I started with a basic SQL injection payload, into the product category filter, by proxying the response into BurpSuite and sending it to the repeater.

 *   **Step 1:** In the field I first determined the number of columns `' ORDER BY 2--` or `' UNION SELECT NULL, NULL--`.<br> Since this was not an Oracle DB (it was Postgre), these queries worked.
 The second query was modified to `' UNION SELECT NULL, 'wasd'--`, as column 2 only accepted strings.
 *   **Step 2:** Once it was clear that there were 2 columns, I used a query similar to this<br> `' UNION SELECT NULL, username ||'~'|| password FROM users`<br> The lab specfied